bronter/wgpu-native-zig/README.md

 # wgpu-native-zig
 Zig bindings for [wgpu-native](https://github.com/gfx-rs/wgpu-native)

-Currently all this does is download the appropriate pre-built lib/headers, run the headers through `translate-c`, and re-export that as a module that you should hopefully be able to use.
+This package exposes two modules: `wgpu-c` and `wgpu`.
+`wgpu-c` is just `wgpu.h` (and by extension `webgpu.h`) run through `translate-c`, so as close to wgpu-native's original C API as is possible in Zig.
+`wgpu` is a module full of pure Zig bindings for `libwgpu`, it does not import any C code and instead relies on `extern fn` declarations to hook up to `wgpu-native`.

 ## Adding this package to your build
 In your `build.zig.zon` add: